Skip to content

 Study Description

-The Alaska Department of Transportation and Public Facilities (DOT&PF), Central Region, is conducting a Planning and Environmental Linkages (PEL) Study to identify and evaluate options to improve livability, regional travel between the Seward and Glenn Highways, and local travel within the surrounding neighborhoods.
-The project will also identify ways to improve access between the Port of Alaska and the highway network.
+The Alaska Department of Transportation and Public Facilities (DOT&PF), Central Region, is conducting a Planning and Environmental Linkages (PEL) Study to identify and evaluate options to improve safety, livability, regional travel between the Seward and Glenn Highways, and local travel within the surrounding neighborhoods.
+The study will also identify ways to improve access between the Port of Alaska and the highway network.

 The study will build on past work in the area to develop long-term solutions to safety, livability, congestion, access, connectivity, and freight needs.
 It will result in an implementation plan that describes how the study recommendations can be phased, funded, and implemented, given competing statewide transportation priorities.
-Specific tasks include planning, environmental studies, traffic forecasting, travel demand modeling, development of a purpose and need statement, alternatives development, cost estimating, implementation phasing, and public involvement.
+Specific tasks include planning, environmental studies, traffic forecasting, travel demand modeling, development of a Purpose and Need Statement, alternatives development, cost estimating, implementation phasing, and public involvement.

 Planning and Environmental Linkages (PEL) Study

 The study is being prepared as a Planning and Environmental Linkages (PEL) Study.
 PEL studies represent a collaborative and integrated approach to transportation decision-making that considers environmental, community, and economic goals and impacts early in the transportation planning process and uses the information, analysis, and products developed during planning to inform the environmental review process.
-The PEL process reduces duplication, shortens the project delivery timeline, and refines the level of effort for future environmental review processes.
+The PEL Study process reduces duplication, shortens the project delivery timeline, and refines the level of effort for future environmental review processes.

 A PEL Study process is an approach to transportation decision-making that helps: